 Anna Compton CMU '08

-Chris came to Central for Beaufort, Mo.
-He was recruited by both the Universitys honors program and Eagles varsity football program.
+Chris came to Central for Beaufort, Missouri.
+He was recruited by both the University's honors program and Eagles varsity football program.
 Chris became a starting tight end on the Varsity Eagles football team.
 He was also active in the social science honor society, Pi Gamma Mu, and the social fraternity Tau Kappa Epsilon.
 As a senior he served as an officer in Pi Gamma Mu and as chapter president of Tau Kappa Epsilon.
 He was also active in student government and served in the SGA cabinet.
 Chris earned his degree with honors in political science, and his many academic accomplishments earned him the 2009 Judge Andrew J. Higgins Award for Excellence in Pre-Law Studies.
-In the fall of 2009, Chris began work on the masters of public administration degree at the University of Texas El Paso.
+In the fall of 2009 Chris plans to begin work on the masters of public administration degree at the University of Texas – El Paso.